wombleton/gitlaw-nz/acts/T/Trade Marks Act 2002.md

     *   (d) if 1 January in any year falls on a Friday, the following Monday; and

-    *   (e) if 1 January in any year falls on a Saturday or a Sunday, the following Monday and Tuesday
+    *   (e) if 1 January in any year falls on a Saturday or a Sunday, the following Monday and Tuesday; and

+    *   (f) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday

     _writing_ includes the---